 McCormick & Murphy Can Help with Your Dog Bite Injury Claim

-Nearly 20 percent of dog bites results in an injury serious enough to require medical attention.
+Nearly 20 percent of dog bites result in an injury serious enough to require medical attention.
 Sadly, dog bites occur in Colorado every day.

-If you have been injured by a dog bite or dog attack, you should contact a lawyer to discuss your rights.
-An experienced personal injury attorney can help you determine whether filing a lawsuit is the right decision for you.
+If you have been injured by a dog bite or dog attack, you should contact a Colorado Springs dog bite lawyer to discuss your rights.
+An experienced dog bite lawyer in Colorado Springs can help you determine whether filing a lawsuit is the right decision for you.

 The period immediately following a dog attack is filled with pain, anxiety, and confusion.
 If you’re suffering, we want to help.
 Contact McCormick & Murphy now for a FREE case review.
 A qualified Colorado dog bite attorney from our Firm will listen to the details of your dog bite case and explain your options.
 Get a free case review now.

 What To Do if a Dog Bites You in Colorado Springs, CO

 After a serious dog bite or dog attack, call 911 to ensure that you receive timely medical treatment.
 If left untreated, a dog bite can cause serious long-term damage and even death.

 When you are able, notify your local animal control department.
 Provide them with as much information as possible about the dog attack.

 Next, call a qualified Colorado Springs dog bite attorney who has experience with dog bite injury claims.
 A reputable injury attorney will listen to the details of your case and give you an honest on whether you may be entitled to compensation for damages.